“There are two ways to live your life. One is as though nothing is a miracle. The other is as though everything is a miracle.” – Albert Einstein

 What makes you think you’re not

-completely suitable in who you are?
+completely marvelous in who you are?

-The road to authenticity
+The road that yields the most to see

 is paved with what you brought